centre-for-humanities-computing/validator/README.md

 ## Validator Factory and Static Methods

-- `Validator.create(erorPrefix, mode):testFunction` - Creates a new validator with the given mode.
+- `Validator.create(errorPrefix, mode): testFunction` - Creates a new validator with the given mode.
   The returned "test" function gives access to the verb context which return the predicate used for performing the actual tests
-- `Validator.createOnErrorThrowValidator(errorPrefix):testFunction` - Creates a new validator which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowValidator(errorPrefix): testFunction` - Creates a new validator which throws an `ValidationError` if a test fails
-- `Validator.createOnErrorBreakValidator(errorPrefix):testFunction` - Creates a new validator which breaks if a test fails
+- `Validator.createOnErrorBreakValidator(errorPrefix): testFunction` - Creates a new validator which breaks if a test fails
-- `Validator.createOnErrorNextPathValidator(errorPrefix):testFunction` - Creates a new validator which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathValidator(errorPrefix): testFunction` - Creates a new validator which moves on to the next path if a test fails
-- `Validator.createRuleSet(errorPrefix):RuleSet` - Creates a `RuleSet` with the given mode
+- `Validator.createRuleSet(errorPrefix): RuleSet` - Creates a `RuleSet` with the given mode
-- `Validator.createOnErrorThrowRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which throws an `ValidationError` if a test fails
+- `Validator.createOnErrorThrowRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which throws an `ValidationError` if a test fails
-- `Validator.createOnErrorBreakRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which breaks if a test fails
+- `Validator.createOnErrorBreakRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which breaks if a test fails
-- `Validator.createOnErrorNextPathRuleSet(errorPrefix):RuleSet` - Creates a new `RuleSet` which moves on to the next path if a test fails
+- `Validator.createOnErrorNextPathRuleSet(errorPrefix): RuleSet` - Creates a new `RuleSet` which moves on to the next path if a test fails
 - `Validator.validationResult(testFunction)` - get the `ValidationResult` of the test function
 - `Validator.debug(true|false)` - enable / disable debugging messages

 ## Validator Overview

-- `does:ValidatorContext`
+- `does: ValidatorContext`
-- `doesNot:ValidatorContext`
+- `doesNot: ValidatorContext`
-- `is:ValidatorContext`
+- `is: ValidatorContext`
-- `isNot:ValidatorContext`
+- `isNot: ValidatorContext`
-- `optional:Validator` - only validate the following predicates if the current value is *not* `nil`
+- `optional: Validator` - only validate the following predicates if the current value is *not* `nil`
-- `value:*` - returns the actual value for this context
+- `value: *` - returns the actual value for this context
-- `conditionally(predicate(validator)):Validator` - only validate the following tests if the passed in predicate is fulfilled
+- `conditionally(predicate(validator)): Validator` - only validate the following tests if the passed in predicate is fulfilled
-- `each(predicate, [errorMessage, [messageArgs]]):boolean` - validate each element in the `iterable` against the predicate
+- `each(predicate, [errorMessage, [messageArgs]]): boolean` - validate each element in the `iterable` against the predicate
-- `transform(tranformer):Validator` - transform the current value into something else, e.g. making a `string` lowercase
+- `transform(tranformer): Validator` - transform the current value into something else, e.g. making a `string` lowercase
-- `prop(path):Validator` - get a `Validator` for the `path` relative to the current context value (typically an object)
+- `prop(path): Validator` - get a `Validator` for the `path` relative to the current context value (typically an object)
-- `errorContext(...contextPath)` - adds one or more error context paths to the current validator context making it possible change which path(s) should fail on error
+- `errorContext(...contextPath)` - adds one or more error context paths to the current validator context making it possible to change which path(s) should fail on error
-- `fulfill(predicate):ValidatorContext` - alias for `does.fulfill()`
+- `fulfill(predicate): ValidatorContext` - alias for `does.fulfill()`
-- `fulfillOneOf(predicates):ValidatorContext` - alias for `does.fulfillOneOf()`
+- `fulfillOneOf(predicates): ValidatorContext` - alias for `does.fulfillOneOf()`
-- `fulfillAllOf(predicates):ValidatorContext` - alias for `does.fulfillAllOf()`
+- `fulfillAllOf(predicates): ValidatorContext` - alias for `does.fulfillAllOf()`

 ## ValidatorContext Overview

-All methods take an optional `errorMessage` and `messageArgs` as the last two arguments and all methods returns a `boolean`.
+All methods take an optional `errorMessage` and `messageArgs` as the last two arguments, and all methods return a `boolean`.

 - `anArray()`
 - `aBoolean()`